Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

-It is worth mentioning that our approach does not impose any constraints on the experimental design and does not require specific knowledge about interference structure.
-As a result, the state evolution equations, besides Eq.~\eqref{eq:general convergence-approiximation}, offer a versatile framework for the causal analysis of panel data.
-Notably, Eq.\eqref{eq:state evolution-approiximation} suggests that we can effectively compute various functions that are relevant to understanding the average behavior of individuals.
+Note that our approach does not impose any constraints on the experimental design and does not require specific knowledge about interference structure.
+As a result, the state evolution equations, besides \eqref{eq:general convergence-approiximation}, offer a versatile framework for the causal analysis of data.
+Notably, \eqref{eq:general convergence-approiximation} suggests that we can effectively compute various functions, relevant to understanding the average behavior of individuals.

 Overall, the framework presented in this section addresses the challenges of analyzing high-dimensional interconnected data by reducing it to the study of one-dimensional state evolution equations.
 However, the problem of estimating the unknown parameters $\Uc$ still needs to be tackled.